wader/fq/.github/ISSUE_TEMPLATE/issue.md

 ### Can you reproduce the problem using the latest release or master branch?

-### What operating system and processor architecture are you using?

 ### What did you do?

 <!--
 Please provide command line arguments, jq script, command output etc.
 If possible please attach or share link to affected example files.

-To get more information about what is going on you can try to force a format ask for verbose output using "fq -d <format> v file"
+To get more information about what is going on you can try to force a format and ask for verbose output using "fq -d <format> v file" -->
--->

 ### What result did you expect?